Living in Edmonton (A Guide for Newcomers to Canada)

 The city is justifiably proud of the River Valley Parkway.
 This river valley with 160km of trails and 20 major parks is the largest urban park in the country.

-In the summer the parks are popular with walkers, joggers and bikers.
+In the summer, the parks are popular with walkers, joggers and bikers.
 In the winter, the trails transform into a cross-country ski network with regularly groomed trails suitable for all skill levels.

 Winter Ice Castle In Edmonton Alberta In Canada